kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 -->

 - [ ] Events
   - Event Reason:
 - [ ] API .status
   - Condition name:
   - Other field:
-- [ ] Other (treat as last resort)
+- [x] Other (treat as last resort)
-  - Details:
+  - Details: check pods with pod.spec.HostUsers field set to false, and see if they are in RUNNING state.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

+If a node meets all the requirements, there should be no change to existing SLO/SLIs.

+If a container runtime wants to support old kernels, it can have a performance impact, though.
+For more details, see the question:
+    "Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?"

 <!--
 This is your opportunity to define what "normal" quality of service looks like